Phantom of the Opera

 at Her Majesty's Theatre

-Phantom of the Opera is the musical of musicals and pure joy for musical lovers.
-Andrew Lloyd Webber's mesterpiece celebrated it's 25th anniversary in 2011 and continues to captivate audiences at Her Majesty's Theatre in London's West End, after more than 10,000 performances.
+The Phantom of the Opera is the musical of musicals and a pure joy for musical lovers.
+Andrew Lloyd Webber's masterpiece celebrated its 25th anniversary in 2011 and, after more than 11,000 performances, continues to captivate audiences at Her Majesty's Theatre on London's West End.

 What is The Phantom of the Opera about?

-Phantom of the Opera is based on a classic French thriller about a terrifying and mythbound ghost, who haunts the old french opera house, and falls in love with the young and beautiful actress.
+The Phantom of the Opera is based on a classic French thriller about a terrifying and myth bound ghost, who haunts the old French opera house, and falls in love with a young and beautiful actress.

 Did you know this about Phantom of the Opera?

-The Phantom of the Opera is a musical phenonomen with some of the most extravagant setting, costumes and special effects ever used on a stage.
-The play had its world premiere in London October 9, 1986, and ever since it has played over 5000 shows in the same theater in London.
-Around the world The Phantom of the Opera has been shown in over 90 cities and won over 50 theater awards!
+The Phantom of the Opera is a musical phenomenon with some of the most extravagant sets, costumes and special effects ever used on a stage.
+The play had its world premiere in London October 9, 1986, and has played over 11,000 shows at Her Majesty's Theatre in London since.
+The Phantom of the Opera has staged productions in over 90 cities and has won over 50 theater awards worldwide!

-- Shortly after your booking is complete, you will receive an e-ticket by email.
-Please print out your ticket and bring it with you to the theater.
+Shortly after your booking is complete, you will receive an e-ticket by email.
+Just print out your ticket and bring it with you to the theater.